Lake George (New York): History

 The lake's original name is Kaniá:taro’kte, sometimes transcribed as Andia-ta-roc-te.
 It was named this by Mohawk members of the Iroquois Confederation.
 James Fenimore Cooper in his narrative Last of the Mohicans called it the Horican, after a tribe which may have lived there, because he felt the original name was too hard to pronounce.

 The first European visitor to the area, Samuel de Champlain, noted the lake in his journal on July 3, 1609, but did not name it.
+He never actually saw the lake.
 In 1646, the French Canadian Jesuit missionary St. Isaac Jogues, the first European to view the lake, named it Lac du Saint-Sacrement (Lake of the Holy Sacrament), and its exit stream, La Chute ("The Fall").
 The 1696 proposed war plan of John Nelson referred to the subject as "Lake Mohawk".

 On August 28, 1755, William Johnson led British colonial forces to occupy the area in the French and Indian War.
 He renamed the lake as Lake George for King George II.
 On September 8, 1755 the Battle of Lake George was fought between the forces of Britain and France resulting in a strategic victory for the British and their Iroquois allies.
 After the battle, Johnson ordered the construction of a military fortification at the southern end of the lake.
 The fort was named Fort William Henry after the King's grandson Prince William Henry, a younger brother of the later King George III.

 In September, the French responded by beginning construction of Fort Carillon, later called Fort Ticonderoga, on a point where La Chute enters Lake Champlain.
 These fortifications controlled the easy water route between Canada and colonial New York.
 A French army, and their native allies under general Louis-Joseph de Montcalm laid siege to Fort William Henry in 1757 and burned it down after the British surrender.
 During the British retreat to Fort Edward they were ambushed and massacred by natives allied to the French, in what would become known as The Massacre at Fort William Henry.